Abhudeep/Udacity-Data-Analyst-Nanodegree/README.md

 _Click on the project title to view my projects! 🙂_

 ## Part 1: Welcome to the Nanodegree Program

-### 🌤 [Project #1 Explore Weather Trends]
-In this time-series analysis, I use moving average method to analyze local and global temperature data and compare the temperature trends where I live to overall global temperature trends.

 ***

 ## Part 2: Introduction to Data Analysis